electricimp/Promise/README.md

 ### Promise.reject(*reason*)

-Returns Promise that immediately rejects with a given reason.
+This method returns a promise that immediately rejects with a given reason.

 ```squirrel
 Promise.reject(reason)